Pull request review

 One rolling summary

 Hyrax updates one summary in place as you push, rather than stacking a new comment each time.
-A re-review focuses on what changed, and your latest push is always what's reviewed.
+Each pass reviews the full pull request as it stands, so your latest push is always what's reviewed.

 Review is read-only — to turn feedback into a code change, run a fix, which opens a separate PR for you to review and merge.